 The INSOSCI Project contains three sub-projects.
-Each project is covered by one of the research teams located at Witten/Herdecke University (Germany), the University of Helsinki (Finland), and Université Catholique de Louvain (Belgium).
+Each project is covered by one of the research teams located at Witten/Herdecke University (Germany), the University of Tampere (Finland), and Université Catholique de Louvain (Belgium).

 The Witten/Herdecke team focuses on three cases in which emotional mechanisms are particularly relevant for economic contexts: (A) empathy and herding phenomena, (B) behaviour towards risk, (C) money, greed and addiction.
 Based on its findings, the team will show that the integration of causal models of psychology and neuroscience into economic models is problematic if the former are not sufficiently contextualized in and if strategies to distinguish common-cause structures and cause-effect structures are not rigorously applied.
 The integration is fruitful and reliable only if it obeys the norms of a mechanistic explanation.
 This has direct implications for which kinds of scientific models are in principle useful for economic policy design.